ga-wdi-curriculum/rails-activerecord/readme.md

  => Artist(Table doesn't exist)
 ```
 > If we type in any other capitalized word it will throw an error `uninitialized Constant`
+>
+> The console may respond by telling you to enter `Artist.connection` or `Song.connection`.
+Go ahead and type that in, then continue to test.

 ## We Do: Migrations (15 minutes / 0:35)